rafde/con-estado/README.md

 - **state**: Current immutable state object.
 - **prev**: The previous immutable `state` object before `state` was updated.
 - **initial**: Immutable initial state it started as.
-It can be updated through `historyDraft` for re-sync purposes, such as merging with server data into `initial` while `state` keeps client side data.
+It can be updated through `historyDraft` for re-sync purposes, such as merging server data into `initial` while `state` keeps latest client side data.
 - **prevInitial**: The previous immutable `initial` object before `initial` was updated.
 - **changes**: Immutable object that keeps track of deeply nested difference between the `state` and `initial` object.